 Algoma is a very small city located in the state of Wisconsin.
 With a population of 3,094 people and two constituent neighborhoods, Algoma is the 193rd largest community in Wisconsin.

-The per capita income in Algoma in 2010 was $19,579, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,316 for a family of four.
+The per capita income in Algoma in 2010 was $21,398, which is lower middle income relative to Wisconsin and the nation.
+This equates to an annual income of $85,592 for a family of four.

 The people who call Algoma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Algoma residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Algoma include Belgian, Czech, Irish, and Polish.